Velocidex/velociraptor-web/content/training/online_march_2_2021/_index.md

 * Monitoring for changes in system state: New file executions and High risk files such as office macros and remote PowerShell

+# Extending VQL and API

+Velociraptor is a great platform, but in a real deployment it is only a small part of a wider solutions.
+In this module we explore how to seamlessly extend VQL using Powershell or an external binary.
+This opens a wide range of possibilities including automated remediation at scale!

+We then move onto Velociraptor system administration (Using VQL of course!) and learn how to safely expose the Velociraptor API to external programs so Velociraptor can be completely controlled by an automated pipeline.

+### Exercises:

+* Adapt a Powershell script to VQL, write an artifact, hunt for it everywhere.
+* Remediate a Cryptominer infection using scheduled tasks for persistence from the entire fleet in seconds.
+* Automatically decode encoded powershell command lines on the server.
+* Write a python script to connect to the server, collect and artifact from a client, wait for it to complete then retrieve the results.

 # This course should not be missed!